justinlubin/cobbler/README.md

 **Action:** We provide two options to obtain these programs; please follow the steps for exactly one of these.
 Option 1 is what we actually did to download the programs originally.
 We obtained the data files in Option 2 by following the exact steps from Option 1 ahead of time and caching the results.
+We recommend Option 2 for the artifact evaluation.

 - **Option 1** (**~4 hours** on ~50 Mbps internet): Create a
   [HuggingFace user access token](https://huggingface.co/docs/hub/security-tokens),